 |Appraisal $||Taxable $||Total Tax $|

-Average taxable home assessed value in the CLCWA is $207,481.
-Average annual tax based on above value is $560.20 or $46.68 per month.
-Combined average monthly water bill with usage of 10,000 gallons and monthly tax is $87.51.
-City of Houston monthly water bill with usage of 10,000 gallons is $131.65.
-Annual savings versus City of Houston is $529.68.
-If you use more water, then the savings is more compared to Houston water rates, and the saving is less if your home is valued higher since Houston does not tax to pay for their debt service for their water and sewer improvements.
+Average home assessed value in the CLCWA coverage area is $325,000.
+Average annual tax based on that value is $845.00 or $70.42 per month.
+Combined average monthly water bill with usage of 10,000 gallons and monthly tax is $125.52.
+City of Houston monthly water bill with usage of 10,000 gallons is $191.66.
+Annual savings versus City of Houston is $793.68.
+If you use more water, then the savings is more compared to Houston water rates, and the savings is less if your home is valued higher.

 Note: The taxes CLCWA collects are property taxes and these taxes are tax deductible if you itemize.

-Payments can be made during office hours Monday – Friday, 8:00 a.m. to 4:30 p.m. (checks, cashier’s checks, money orders, and cash are accepted).
-At this time, credit/debit card payments are not accepted in the office or over the phone, only through our website at www.clcwa.org.
-A processing fee of 3.2% for credit/debit card (4% for American Express and PayPal) and $5.00 for e-check is charged by GDS (Governmental Data Service).
+Payments can be made during office hours Monday – Friday, 8:00 a.m. to 4:30 p.m. (credit/debit card payments, checks, cashier’s checks, money orders, and cash are accepted).
+At this time, credit/debit card payments are not accepted over the phone.
+Credit/debit card payments are accepted in our office or through our website at www.clcwa.org.
+A processing fee of 3-3.2% for credit/debit card (4% for American Express and PayPal) and $5.00 for e-check is charged by GDS (Governmental Data Service).
 CLEAR LAKE CITY WATER AUTHORITY DOES NOT RECEIVE ANY PORTION OF THE PROCESSING FEE.

 Please contact GDS at 1-800-431-6176 with issues when paying by credit/debit card or echeck.
 Night drop boxes are located to the right of our front door and in the parking lot for payments (please, no cash in night drop box).
 Payments will be date stamped with the previous business days date.
 If a payment is mailed, we suggest that proof of mailing be obtained from the post office.
 Any payments postmarked after the due date will incur penalties and interest.